MicrosoftDocs/MIMDocs/MIMDocs/pam/step-7-elevate-user-access.md

 ## Request privileged access from MIM.

->[NOTE!]
+> [!NOTE]
->It is recommended that the workstation be a privileged workstation(PAW).
+> It is recommended that the workstation be a privileged workstation(PAW).
 For more information see [PAW](https://docs.microsoft.com/windows-server/identity/securing-privileged-access/privileged-access-workstations).

 1. On PRIVWKSTN, logon as PRIV\priv.jen.
 2. Click **Start**, **Run**, and enter **PowerShell.exe**.